 I am writing to support the re-election of Margaret Parr to the Haldane school board.

 I have had the pleasure of knowing Margaret since my now middle schoolers were little kids.
 I have witnessed Margaret support so many of our children over the years – whether it was as a class parent or as a part of the executive committee of the PTA and now in her role as a member of the school board.

 In all of these roles, Margaret has effectively and tirelessly advocated for our school and our children.
 As a member of the school board, she has demonstrated her business acumen, common sense and ability to work with others.
 Margaret knows our district and knows what it takes to make it a great one.
 I know her to be an excellent listener who fully considers options before making important decisions.

 Margaret cares deeply about the quality of education for all students and she has advocated fairly and passionately for students, families, teachers and administrators, whether it be in negotiating contracts, addressing curriculum requirements and changes, maintaining our schools’ educational excellence under a strict fiscal regimen or selecting a successor for superintendent.

 With a new superintendent coming onboard, Margaret is the right candidate to ensure a smooth and successful transition, ensure continuity in our strategic plan and maintain focus on preparing our students for success.

 I urge us all to support Margaret on Election Day.

 Kathy Gordineer, Cold SpringDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.